jotnguyen/Lafferty.co-v2/content/blog/Don't Move The Goal Posts Before Celebrating Success.md

 +++

-title = "Don'y Move The Goal Posts Before Celebrating Success" date = "2020-01-14" description = "You can be great, just put in the work.
+title = "Don't Move The Goal Posts Before Celebrating Success" date = "2020-01-14" description = "You can be great, just put in the work.
 Celebrate your wins and find ways to do more of them." draft = false